-“What’s a branding strategy?
+“What are branding strategies?
 Is that like marketing?”
 Tom asked.

 I understood Tom’s question.
 He wasn’t the first small business owner I had met who didn’t know how a brand strategy could help him.
-What impressed me was his desire to know more.
+What impressed me was his desire to learn more.

 Branding isn’t a privilege granted to large companies with big budgets.
 Small businesses can also use branding strategies to thrive in a saturated market.

-Getting noticed is becoming more difficult.
+Getting noticed is becoming more complex.
 Competitive pressure is at an all-time high.
 Thanks to the Internet, consumers have more buying choices.
-The sheer number of businesses makes it tough for you to stand out and communicate your value.
+The sheer number of businesses makes it challenging to communicate your unique value.

 A great branding strategy can help your business overcome these obstacles.